 4.)
 Tooth Sealants

-If a pediatric dentist discovers deep grooves or pits on the chewing surface of your child’s molars (back teeth), they may recommend.
-Like the name suggests, a dental sealant seals the surface of your child’s tooth so plaque and bacteria can’t get stuck in small crevices and cause cavities.
+If our pediatric dentists discover deep grooves or pits on the chewing surface of your child’s molars (back teeth), they may recommend.
+As the name suggests, a dental sealant seals the surface of your child’s tooth so plaque and bacteria can’t get stuck in small crevices and cause cavities.

 5.)
 Guidance on Diet